 Mission Beyond Borders, which focuses on building connections and relationships with the synod's Companion Synod, the Lutheran Church of Costa Rica, and with the Global Mission unit of the ELCA (through regional Global and Glocal mission events) with a special emphasis on mission relationships among our nearest border with Mexico.

 Resources for Mission which focuses on how to grow our personal and congregational generosity for the sake of God's mission in the world.

 The Leadership Development Team will coordinate ministry in three areas:

 Parish Ministry Training Program, which trains laity in a three-year program for greater service in their home congregations or as synodically authorized ministers;

-The Asset Team
+The Ministry Resource Team

 The Ministry Resource Team will be comprised of various groupings that will be formed and exist for as long as there is passion and interest in that area.
 These teams can truly reflect the diversity of people and ministry interests in the synod.